T-Brick/molasses/README.md

 appropriate files and launch the SML/NJ REPL (using the command `rlwrap sml`), with the appropriate toplevel declarations already loaded.

+## Mapping Specific MLB Files

+It maybe the case that there are specific libraries that you already have CM's for, and thus making converting them unnecessary.
+Molasses provides a way to map specific files in MLB to a pre-defined CM counterpart.

+The file [example-libmap](example-libmap) demonstrates how to construct a mapping (in this case, the example is the SML basis, which is already loaded by default).
+The first line in the file consists of a list of space separated MLB Path Variables, which if they appear will trigger a lookup.
+The remaining lines are the file path as it appears in the MLB file, followed by one or more spaces, then the corresponding CM equivalent of the file.

 ## Limitations

 Currently there are a number of limitations, that will hopefully be reduced in